What is Fluoride-Free Toothpaste?

 Safety

-Fluoride-free toothpaste is not bad for you as it may offer several advantages that fluoride toothpaste does not.
+Fluoride-free toothpaste is not bad for you as it may offer several benefits that fluoride toothpaste does not.
 Since nano-hydroxyapatite is biocompatible, it is non-toxic and non-inflammatory.
 Even if ingested, it does not present any risks due to its biomimetic properties.

 Nano-hydroxyapatite toothpaste tablets are pre-dosed with enough concentration as advised per use.